Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Discussion

-\textbf{Impact of Feature Match in Different Optimization Phase:} In Section~\ref{section:4-3}, we propose a novel optimization objective: the cosine distance between the input of the Pooler layer and the recovered intermediate features from Section~\ref{section:4-2}.
-It's worth noting that we can also apply this distance as a new metric like gradient match loss in the discrete optimization stage to select the best starting or intermediary points for the subsequent training phase.
-Therefore, we add the new metric to the discrete and continuous optimization phases separately to observe its impact on the final attack performance.
-The results are illustrated in Table~\ref{tab:2}.
-Notably, our introduced metric has a positive effect on both phases.
-However, when the new metric is used in discrete and continuous optimization together, the results are not always two-win.

 \textbf{Impact on Other Models:} To demonstrate the effectiveness of our attack method on various model architectures, we also apply our method on the RoBERTa~\citep{liu2019roberta}.
 While RoBERTa shares similarities with BERT, it distinguishes itself through unique training configurations and datasets.
 Notably, unlike BERT$_{\text{BASE}}$, RoBERTa does not have a Pooler layer.
 Instead, it employs a classifier composed of two linear layers in the head.
-In our experiments, we treat the first layer as an analogous Pooler layer and endeavor to reconstruct its input.
-All the models used in this experiment are from Hugging Face, contributed by TextAttack.
+In our experiments, we treat the first layer as an analogous Pooler layer and endeavor to reconstruct its input first.
+All the models used in this experiment are from Hugging Face, contributed by TextAttack~\citep{morris2020textattack}.
 As for the auxiliary model, we employ RoBERTa itself due to a specific challenge: we can't locate another generative model using the same tokenizer with RoBERTa.
 However, it's essential to note that we use the exact same settings for baselines and our method.
 We present the experiment results in Table~\ref{tab:3}.
 While the overall attack performance significantly decreases due to the auxiliary masked language model, our approach still outperforms the baseline.
 Furthermore, in numerous instances (as illustrated in Table~\ref{tab:3}), our method appears to restore the essence of the reference sample almost flawlessly.
-However, due to the limitation of traditional evaluation metrics, they may have equal or even worse evaluation numbers than some obvious bad recovery.
-Therefore, we propose to use the cosine similarity between the embeddings of reference and recovery generated by SBERT~\citep{reimers2019sentence}.
+However, due to the limitation of evaluation metrics, they may have equal or even worse evaluation metrics than some terrible cases.
+Hence, we also employ the cosine similarity metric between the embeddings generated by SBERT for both the reference and recovery texts to assess the attack performance~\citep{reimers2019sentence}.